justvinny/pass-vault-kotlin-android/README.md

 <details><summary>Expand to see bug fixes</summary>

 - FIXED Visual Bug - Can't see the entire password for long passwords.
 - MOSTLY FIXED Bug - Auto-logout feature when application is sent to the background does not work most of the time.
-It says **MOSTLY FIXED** because it's now mostly working except for when the Android OS decides to kill the app without onPause being killed.
-I've decided to just live with this as the current alternate solution that I'm aware of would require me using an Authentication Service like Firebase which may cost dollars depending on the number of users.
+It says **MOSTLY FIXED** because it's now mostly working except for when the Android OS decides to kill the app without onPause being run.
+I've decided to just live with this as the current alternate solution that I'm aware of would require me using an online Authentication Service like Firebase which may cost dollars depending on the number of users.
 Not keen on that. :)
 </details>